Help and Support FAQs

 IT support desks can be found in the Main Library, Joule Library, and the Alan Gilbert Learning Commons.

 Alternatively, watch out for Staff Rovers who will be able to answer most of your questions, or help you find what you need.

-Library Chat is the Library’s online chat help service and is available between 11am and 3pm, Monday to Friday (excluding Bank Holidays).
+Library Chat is the Library’s online chat help service and is now available 24/7.
 Use this tool to ask for help on any Library related matter from inside or outside the Library.
 You can also email your enquiries to us.